loading dataset

 geom_density(alpha=.2, fill="#FF6666")

-• On contrary, distribution for both negative and positive diabetes looks similar, implying that diastolic is not significant enough for test response variable.
+- On contrary, distribution for both negative and positive diabetes looks similar, implying that

 # logistic model